CoquiTones/CoquiTonesWeb/docs/README.md

 **Make sure to run this in root of project!!**

 Example: `./scripts/build.sh`

-[build.sh](../scripts/build.sh): setup backend installation, and frontend installation [launch.sh](../scripts/launch.sh): deploy database, start backend server, start frontend server [clean.sh](../scripts/clean.sh): removed all build files [docker_deployment.sh](../scripts/docker_deployment.sh): deploy  docker using docker compose but also create logs for each container that can be found in ./logs/
+[build.sh](../scripts/build.sh): setup backend installation, and frontend installation

+[launch.sh](../scripts/launch.sh): deploy database, start backend server, start frontend server

+[clean.sh](../scripts/clean.sh): removed all build files

+[docker_deployment.sh](../scripts/docker_deployment.sh): deploy  docker using docker compose but also create logs for each container that can be found in ./logs/ \n